Remmeauth/Documentation/RemmeProtocolTechPaper.md

 Compared to the EOS blockchain, the Remme Protocol software offers a simplified resource management experience.

-Due to the major focus on PKI(d) use cases, we assume that most of the core services within the network are provided by the BPs based on the system smart contracts and only a smaller part of services by the community dApps on top of the core ones.
-To address this, Remme Protocol allocates the available supply of all three resources (RAM, CPU, NET) simultaneously and proportionally to the number of tokens held in a 3-day-minimum staking contract.
+Due to the major focus on next-gen PKI use cases, we assume that most of the core services within the network are provided by the BPs based on the system smart contracts and only a smaller part of services by the community dApps on top of the core ones.
+To address this, Remme Protocol allocates the available supply of all three resources (RAM, CPU, NET) simultaneously and proportionally to the number of tokens in long term staking contract.
 For example, by staking 1% of the total token supply, an account gets the potential to utilize 1% of all resources (either by running its own dApp or using someone else's dApp).

-On the contrary to the user smart contracts, the system contracts provide various PKI(d) services based on a subscription or per use model.
+On the contrary to the user smart contracts, the system contracts provide various PKI services based on a subscription or per use model.
 For example, a user would pay a certain flat fee to store a device public key and its revocation status for a period of one year.
 After the period ends, the key transits into an expired state and the system contract frees up the RAM resources.

 Remme Protocol has a flat fee to create an account.
 A new account gets created with the minimum required allocation of CPU, NET and RAM resources that allows users to store the account data in the state and perform about 3-5 average transactions per day at no additional cost.
 The goal is to let the vast majority (up to 95%) of users transact for free (assuming a regular user would not need more than 5 transactions a day).

 Removing this hassle of resource management and simplifying the user experience, we believe that a blockchain running on the Protocol will become very friendly and intuitive for newcomers who are not familiar with blockchain technology and its peculiarities.
 With this approach, we expect most users to access various high-level applications without even noticing the blockchain behind that powers them.
-We expect most of the users to be onboarded (and sponsored with a new account if needed) by businesses or dApps that benefit from improved security or other PKI(d) use cases.
+We expect most of the users to be onboarded (and sponsored with a new account if needed) by businesses or dApps that benefit from improved security or other next-gen PKI use cases.

 ## Objective and Subjective Measurements